Ethio-Djibouti Railways: Italian occupation and World War II (1936–1945)

 Blackshirts seize a railway station of the Ethio-Djibouti Railways in Dire Dawa, May 1936.

 Ethiopia's share in the railway was seized by the Italian government in the Second Italo-Abyssinian War (1936), but the Anglo-French company continued to operate during the Italian occupation.
 Steam trains of the Krupp type took approximately 36 hours to travel the full length of the line.
 Increased speeds were achieved by importing trains made by the Italian manufacturers Ansaldo and Breda, along with self-propelled cars from Fiat.
 Travel time decrease to 30 hours.

 The Italian "Addis Ababa Regulatory Plan of 1938" advocated the creation of three railway stations in the city of Addis Ababa to replace the Legehar train station, which would be demolished.
 The Italian occupiers also planned to build several new railways to link Ethiopia with their other East African colonies.
 The Addis Ababa–Dessie–Massaua Railway and the Gondar–Dessie–Assab Railway would reach Italian Eritrea, and the Addis Ababa–Dollo–Mogadishu Railway would reach Italian Somaliland.
 However, Italian setbacks in World War II forced the abandonment of these expansion projects.
-After British troops expelled the Italians in 1941 and restored Haile Selassie to the throne, the railway line was temporarily closed until 1944.
+After Ethiopian patriot fighters and British troops expelled the Italians in 1941 and restored Haile Selassie to the throne, the railway line was temporarily closed until 1944.